Skip to main content

 • to notify us of any breach of the above.

-A failure to comply entitles us to terminate the contract unless the supplier satisfies us that it has taken steps to avoid a re-occurrence of the breach.
-A notification of breach and an explanation of the action taken in response to a breach, will inform our decision to renew the supply contract.
+A failure to comply with our Model Clauses entitles us to terminate the contract unless the supplier satisfies us that it has taken steps to avoid a re-occurrence of the breach.
+In any instance of notification of breach or suspected breach or incidence of modern slavery or human trafficking in our supply chain, we will investigate and, if substantiated, engage in remediation processes as appropriate, ultimately informing our decision to renew the supply contract.

 Clients